openhab/openhab-addons/addons/voice/org.openhab.voice.marytts/README.md

 The sample frequency depends on the chosen voice and ranges from 16kHz to 48kHz.

 ## Log files

-The log files of Mary TTS are not bundled with the openHAB log files in `userdata/logs/openhab.log` but are stored in their own log files at `userdata/log/server.log`.
+The log messages of Mary TTS are not bundled with the openHAB log messages in the `openhab.log` file of your log directory but are stored in their own log file at `server.log` of your log directory.